adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 * In the **Action to take when request is not authenticated**, select **Allow Request (no action)**.

-> It's very tempting to choose **Log in with Facebook**.
+> It is very tempting to choose **Log in with Facebook**.
 However, you need to avoid this.
-Selecting this option will mean that all requests need to be authenticated and you won't get the information on the back end.
+Selecting this option will mean that all requests need to be authenticated and you will not get the information about the identity on the back end.
 Selecting **Allow Request** means your app is in charge of what gets authenticated and what does not require authentication.

 * Click on **Facebook** (which should show _Not Configured_).
 * Cut and Paste the **App ID** and **App Secret** into the boxes provided.